 - All receiver training pattern counts reset when this state is entered. - Any number of TP1s followed by TP2s can combine to satisfy the count of 8 training patterns.
 8 of a single training pattern are not required.
 All 8 training patterns must be received without error. - The transmitter must send a minimum of 8 TP1s before exiting this state.
-This requirement is fulfilled naturally by the requirement to receive 8 TPs before exiting the state. - LDTSTOP# assertion overrides Tmr1 - LinkTrain[HotPlugEn] disables Tmr1 - Tmr1 only runs for reconnection following a training timeout, LDTSTOP or Retry Disconnect.
-It does not run immediately following a warm or cold reset.
+This requirement is fulfilled naturally by the requirement to receive 8 TPs before exiting the state. - LDTSTOP# assertion overrides Tmr1 - LinkTrain[HotPlugEn] disables Tmr1 - Tmr1 only runsis only required for reconnection following a training timeout, LDTSTOP or Retry Disconnect with LinkTrain[HotPlugEn] cleared.
+It does not run immediately following a warm or eold reset.
+It may either not run following a warm or cold reset (or in other cases when HotPlugEn is set), or it may run with an infinite number of retry attempts falling back to Training 0.
+Falling back to Training 0 is recommended following resets so that the DLL will attempt to relock, which could resolve some training failures.
+Devices may optionally also provide an implementation-specific method of applying this mechanism to all Training 1 states.